mfaisalkhatri/restful-ecommerce/readme.md

 ```

 ### Validations
-1. Request Payload should be an array of Objects else 400 Bad request will be shown.
+1. Request Payload should be an array of Objects else status code 400 Bad request will be shown
-2. Request Payload should contain the following fields mandatorily: user_id, product_id, product_name, product_amount, qty, tax_amt, and total_amt else 400 Bad request will be shown.
+2. Request Payload should contain the following fields mandatorily: user_id, product_id, product_name, product_amount, qty, tax_amt, and total_amt else 400 Bad request will be shown
-3. "Id" field should be auto incremented when an order is added.
+3. "Id" field should be auto incremented when an order is added
-4. Currently, no check is added for duplicate orders.
+4. Currently, no check is added for duplicate orders

 ## GET All Orders